Awshae/SIR-Discovery/README.md

 ## Installation & Usage

 ### 1. Prerequisites
 Ensure you have **Python 3.10+** installed.
-This project utilizes **MPS (Metal Performance Shaders)** for acceleration on Apple Silicon but will automatically fall back to CPU if necessary.

 ### 2. Environment Setup
-Clone the repository and set up a virtual environment to manage dependencies:
+Clone the repository and set up a virtual environment to manage dependencies to prevent dependency issues:

 ```bash
 # Clone the repository